bmay51213/bmay51213.github.io/_posts/2020-01-28-dataexploration.md

-For age, the CDF is essentially a straight line indicating a close to normal distribution.
-The cholesterol variable, the middle line of the curve is steeper indicating a higher frequency of those values.
+For age, the CDF is close to normal distribution.
+For the cholesterol variable, the curve is steeper indicating a higher frequency of those values.
 This suggests there were a larger proportion of elevated cholesterols as compared to lower cholesterols.
+The systolic blood pressure variable is similar to the cholesterol variable.

 This could impact the analysis as it seems that the dataset has higher baseline cholesterol values so there would already be an increased likelihood of having CAD given those levels